Google Analytics Glossary

 The first step is to set up an Event Goal.
 To do so, go into the Admin section of your Google Analytics account and click “Goals” under the View column.
 Click on “+ New Goal”, give it a name (such as “PDF Downloads”), and select “Event” from the Goal Setup dropdown menu.

 Next, you will need to define what counts as reaching that goal.
 Under the “Event Conditions” section, enter the category name of your PDF downloads.
-Make sure that you enter accurate information here as analytics won't be able to track any activity if your information is incorrect.
+Make sure that you enter accurate information here as Google Analytics won't be able to track any activity if your information is incorrect.

 An outbound link in Google Analytics is a link that directs users to a website outside of your own.

 To set this up, you’ll need to create an event category for the outbound link clicks in Google Tag Manager.
 This category will be used to group together all the events created when a user clicks on an outbound link.
 Next, add custom HTML tags and triggers that capture the click information from each link.
-Finally, set up a goal in Google Analytics that looks for any hits associated with this specific tag and trigger combination.
+Finally, set up a goal in Google Analytics that tracks any hits associated to this specific tag and trigger combination.

 How to track affiliate sales in Google Analytics?